Nordtess/North-Design-Website/README.md

 <p align="center">
-  The user message board using real-time validation, when the user is hovering over the submit button, if the fields are incorrectly filled out, it will light up with a redish-glow to show the user that the message can't be sent.
+  The user message board using real-time validation, when the user is hovering over the submit button, if the fields are incorrectly filled out or if the fields are empty, it will both light up with a redish-glow to show the user that the message can't be sent and give different messages below the fields depending on the error.
 Using JavaScript the data won't be sent using <code>event.preventDefault();</code>.
 </p>

 <p align="center">